mikef1234/profiles-rest-api/README.md

 APIView defines function uses standard http methods, GET, PosT, PUT, PATCH, Delete and the viewset.
 Gives you the most control over the logic. full control over logic.
 PRocessing files and rendering a synchronous response.
 Calling external API's.
 Access local files or data

+Viewset-uses model operations for functions: list, create, retrieve, update, partial update, destroy.
+Takes care a lot of typical logic for you.
+Perfect for standard database operations.
+Fastest way to make a database interface. need a simple CRUD interface to your database. quick and simple API. need little to no customization on the logic.
+Working with standard data structures.

 go to 127.0.0.1:8080/api/hello-view